bmilcs/odin-wheres-waldo/README.md

 - `useEffect()` displays the current state of the leaderboard on first render
 - On submission of the user's name, the form is hidden & `saveToLeaderboard` cloud functions called
 - On the backend, this cloud function filters out profanity, adds it to the database & returns an object: `{ added: boolean} `
 - On the frontend, the result is parsed.
-If `added` is `true`, the `getLeaderboard()` function is called, updating the local state variable `leaderboard`, causing a re-render that displays the user's score
+If `added` is `true`, the `getLeaderboardTopTen()` function is called, updating the local state variable `leaderboard`, causing a re-render that displays the user's score

 ### Problems Overcome